iibrahimli/nst/README.md

 ## Implementation

 The code has plenty of comments.
-I have used TensorFlow's Eager mode because I wanted to try it out and the aforementioned notebook uses it too.
+I have used TensorFlow's Eager mode because I wanted to try it out and aforementioned notebook uses it too.
 The code is for Python 3.

 ## Usage